rinawasabi/advanced-web-dev/Final_Project/Project_phase_1.md

 **Environment:**
 - Depending on the user’s preference, remotely (via screen sharing on Zoom) or face-to-face done.
+- The app will be tested on the deployed Azure environment to ensure it works as expected in the actual hosting environment.
 - Equipment: A normal laptop with a camera to display the prototype, a charger and a notebook for taking notes.
 - Duration: Around 30 minutes, as the website is not highly complex.